-- 15. The on-site construction supervisor shall have the responsibility and authority to receive and resolve complaints.
+- 15. The on-site construction supervisor shall have the responsibility and authority to receive and resolve noise complaints.
 A clear appeal process to the owner shall be established prior to construction commencement that will allow for resolution of noise problems that cannot be immediately solved by the site supervisor. - 16.
 Electrically powered equipment shall be used instead of pneumatic or internal combustion powered equipment, where feasible. - 17.
 Material stockpiles and mobile equipment staging, parking and maintenance areas shall be located as far away as practicable from noise-sensitive receptors. - 18.
-The use of noise producing signal, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 19.
-No project-related public address or music system shall be audible at any adjacent receptor. - 20.
-All noise producing construction equipment and vehicles using internal combustion engines shall be equipped with mufflers, air-inlet silencers where appropriate, and any other shrouds, shields, or other noise-reducing features in good operating condition that meet or exceed original factory specifications.
+No project-related public address or music system shall be audible at any adjacent receptor. - 19.
+The use of noise producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 20.
+All noise producing construction equipment and vehicles using internal combustion engines shall be equipped with mufflers, air-inlet silencers where appropriate, and any other shrouds, shields, or other noise-reducing features in good operating condition that meet or exceed original factory specification.
 Mobile or fixed "package" equipment (e.g., arc-welders, air compressors, etc.) shall be equipped with shrouds and noise control features that are readily available for the type of equipment. - b.
 It is not anticipated that the grading of the proposed project would require the use of machinery that generates ground-borne vibration as no major subsurface construction (e.g., parking garage) is planned.
-No ground mounted industrial-type equipment that generates ground vibration would be utilized once the project is constructed and operational.
+No ground mounted industrial-type equipment that generates ground vibration would be utilized once the residences are constructed and occupied.
 Therefore, no impacts associated with ground-borne vibration/noise are anticipated. - c.
-The project site is not in proximity to an airport or a frequent overflight area and would not experience noise from these sources.
+The project site is located approximately four miles south of General William J Fox Airfield and is not in proximity to an airport or a frequent overflight area and would not experience noise from these sources.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XIV.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XIV.
 POPULATION AND HOUSING.
-Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-X b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
-X
+Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? Х b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? Х

 - a.
-The proposed project would result in an incremental increase in population growth; however, this increase was anticipated in both the City's General Plan and in SCAG's most recent Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
+The proposed project would result in an incremental increase in population growth; however, this increase was anticipated in both the City's General Plan and in the Southern California Association of Government's (SCAG's) most recent Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 Additionally, while it is likely that individuals involved in the construction of the proposed project or residing at the proposed project would come from the Antelope Valley any increase in population would contribute, on an incremental basis, to the population of the City.
 As such, impacts would be less than significant. - b.
 The project site is currently vacant.
 No housing or people would be displaced necessitating the construction of replacement housing elsewhere.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact

 XV.
 PUBLIC SERVICES.

 a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 Fire Protection?
 X

 Police Protection?
 X

-Schools?
-X
+Schools? Х

-Parks?
-X
+Parks? Х

-Other Public Facilities?
-X
+Other Public Facilities? Х